 Ashton is served by Sherwood High School, William H. Farquhar Middle School, and Sherwood Elementary School.
-A school cluster adequacy test for 2024 shows that at the elementary, middle, and high school levels in the Sherwood High School Cluster, an additional 142, 159, and 222 students, respectively, could be accommodated before exceeding the current program capacity.
+A school cluster adequacy test for 2024 The most recent Growth and Infrastructure Preliminary FY2022 School Test shows that at the elementary, middle, and high school levels [in the Sherwood High School Cluster, an additional 142, 159, and 222 50, 203, and 235 students, respectively, could be accommodated before exceeding the current program capacity Tier 1 Utilization Premium Payment requirement.

-At an individual school level, Sherwood Elementary School would require an additional 120 students to reach the utilization rate that would trigger a residential building moratorium in the school's service area.
-William H. Farquhar Middle School is 238 students away from reaching a moratorium utilization rate.
 Given the modest residential density increases included in this plan and analyzed in the Plan appendix, all school levels have sufficient capacity to accommodate the number of students that would be generated by the zoning recommended in this Plan.

-3.5.3 | COMMUNITY FACILITIES, OPEN SPACE, AND TRAIL RECOMMENDATIONS
+3.5.3 COMMUNITY FACILITIES, OPEN SPACE, AND TRAIL RECOMMENDATIONS